-This guide will go through an electronic document and records management system, its common characteristics, its benefits to businesses, and the best solutions.
+This guide will go through a digital electronic document and records management system, its common characteristics, its benefits to businesses, and the best solutions.

 How does you keep track of all the documents and paperwork that constantly pass through your business?